macrepository/wavephp/README.md

     You can access it like this`$_ENV['DB_HOST']`

-    Please check`vlucas/phpdotenv repository for more information`
+    Please check vlucas/phpdotenv repository for more information

 ### Data validation

-Currently was using the validation from illuminate/validation.
+Currently was using the validation from `illuminate/validation`.
 Please see their documentations.

 ### Model